 - 1/2 to 1 cup sugar (original recipe calls for one scant cup.
 I prefer a bit less and use 1/2 to 2/3 cup, a tad less for green tea iced tea)

 - (optional) 1/2 lemon, thinly sliced (not in the original recipe, but I love lemon in iced tea)

 - Bring water to a boil in a saucepan.
 Once it reaches the boil, remove from heat, add the tea bags, cover and let steep for 5 minutes.

 - Remove and discard the tea bags.
 Pour tea into a heat-proof glass pitcher.
 While tea is still hot, add sugar to taste (or omit if you prefer unsweetened tea).
 Stir to dissolve sugar.
-Place pitcher in the refrigerator.
+Allow to cool for 30 minutes at room temperature, then place pitcher in the refrigerator.

 - If adding lemon, slice one half of a lemon into thin slices.
 Add lemon slices to the pitcher.
 Refrigerate at least until cool.
 Serve over ice and enjoy!

 - This recipe makes a small batch, so if you like iced tea, I’d suggest doubling the recipe.

 Prep time: 5 min | Cook time: 5 min | Total time: 10 min